osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 name='John\'s "Coffee" Shop'
 ```

-Finally, note that, unlike many shell languages, a quoted string constitutes a complete literal, and the lexer will
+Finally note that unlike many shell languages, a quoted string constitutes a complete literal, and the lexer will
 **not** coalesce multiple consecutive literals together.
 So something like:
 ```
 foo = bar" and baz"